 If you need a flexible way to borrow, a personal credit line can make a lot of sense.

 You have ongoing projects or expenses.
-If you’re in the midst of home improvements, medical expenses, getting married or have a startup, a personal LOC can help with these plans that don’t have a set end date or shifting budgets.
-This can help you avoid taking out multiple personal loans.
+If you’re in the midst of home improvements, medical expenses, getting married or managing a startup, a personal LOC can help with shifting budgets or goals without a set end date.
+This type of financing can help you avoid taking out multiple personal loans.

 Your income isn’t steady.
 Maybe you’re a freelancer or work in a seasonal industry.
-A personal LOC can help cover regular expenses when your income is sporadic.
+A personal LOC can help cover regular expenses when your income is sporadic and offer more flexible repayments when needed.

 You want to consolidate debt.
-If you have high-interest debt from multiple creditors, a LOC can help with consolidating that debt.
-But aim for an LOC with a lower interest rate than the average interest rate of your debted accounts, or you may not save money long-term.
+If you have high-interest debt from multiple creditors, an LOC can help consolidate that debt.
+But aim for an LOC with a lower interest rate than the average interest rate of your debt accounts, or you may not save money long-term.

 When to avoid a personal line of credit